A Penny Well Spent

 ‘Hold on inspector,’ said the captain, ‘we can’t hear you.’

-‘Probably for the best,’ muttered Suds in the background.
+‘Probably for the best,’ muttered Suds in the background, giving a little smirk to Flush who stifled a laugh.

-HyJean fiddled with the computer and pressed a few random keys, as one often does when trying to fix a technical issue.
+HyJean fiddled with the computer and pressed a few random keys, hoping that she’d accidentally stumble upon the right key to fix it, as most people do when trying to solve a technical issue.

 ‘We need to get this fixed,’ whispered the captain.
 ‘We can’t keep having this happen.’